From ESOTERICS 101 Course

 In the Zen Buddhist and ancient Hindu Yoga traditions, one is taught about the quality of silence gained through ‘dropping of the mind’, a transformation into the silencing of inner chatter.

 As one practices, slowly the inner chatter quiets down, allowing one to become more peaceful, more vital and youthful.
-There is no more blessed space than the place of a quiet mind, free of inner chatter, finding that quiet place inside is one of the most difficult states to achieve, it seems.
+There is no more blessed space than the place of a quiet mind, free of inner chatter, relaxed and peaceful.
+The goal is to relax the mind and the body and enjoy pleasant thoughts – not defeating thoughts.

 Thought-forms are the fragrance of one’s life, the expression of who one has become.